Skip to main content

 • Use initialize for install-once tools, maintenance for deps.
 Anything that takes minutes to install (compilers, large binaries, global tools) belongs in initialize.
 Quick dependency commands (npm install, uv sync) go in maintenance.

 • Keep maintenance commands fast.
 Aim for under 2 minutes.
-These run at the start of every session.
+These run during builds and are surfaced to the agent at session start.

 • Use $ENVRC for environment variables.
 Don’t write to .bashrc or .profile. $ENVRC is the supported mechanism for setting variables across steps and sessions.